Which Is Better, Wix Analytics or Google Analytics?

 Wix Analytics Tracks

-• Page views and unique visitors - total visits and individual users over a selected date range
+• Page views and unique visitors: total visits and individual users over a selected date range

-• Traffic sources - whether visitors came from organic search, direct, social media, or referral links
+• Traffic sources: whether visitors came from organic search, direct, social media, or referral links

-• Bounce rate - percentage of visitors who leave after viewing one page
+• Bounce rate: percentage of visitors who leave after viewing one page

-• Session duration - average time visitors spend on your site per visit
+• Session duration: average time visitors spend on your site per visit

-• Top pages - which pages get the most views
+• Top pages: which pages get the most views

-• Conversion rates - form submissions, product purchases, and booking completions
+• Conversion rates: form submissions, product purchases, and booking completions

-• Revenue reports - total sales, average order value (for Wix Stores)
+• Revenue reports: total sales, average order value (for Wix Stores)

-• Real-time visitors - a simple count of who is on your site right now
+• Real-time visitors: a simple count of who is on your site right now

 Google Analytics 4 Tracks Everything Above, Plus

-• Event-based tracking - every click, scroll, file download, video play, and outbound link click is logged as a separate event
+• Event-based tracking: every click, scroll, file download, video play, and outbound link click is logged as a separate event

-• User lifecycle reports - acquisition, engagement, monetization, and retention in one view
+• User lifecycle reports: acquisition, engagement, monetization, and retention in one view

-• Funnel exploration - build custom funnels to see exactly where visitors drop off in a multi-step process (checkout, signup, etc.)
+• Funnel exploration: build custom funnels to see exactly where visitors drop off in a multi-step process (checkout, signup, etc.)

-• Path analysis - visualize the exact sequence of pages a user visits before converting or leaving
+• Path analysis: visualize the exact sequence of pages a user visits before converting or leaving

-• Audience segmentation - create custom audiences based on behavior, demographics, device, geography, or any combination
+• Audience segmentation: create custom audiences based on behavior, demographics, device, geography, or any combination

-• Predictive metrics - purchase probability, churn probability, and predicted revenue powered by machine learning
+• Predictive metrics: purchase probability, churn probability, and predicted revenue powered by machine learning

-• Cross-device tracking - follow the same user across mobile, tablet, and desktop
+• Cross-device tracking: follow the same user across mobile, tablet, and desktop

-• Search Console integration - see which organic search queries drive traffic directly inside GA4
+• Search Console integration: see which organic search queries drive traffic directly inside GA4

-• BigQuery export - export raw event data for custom SQL analysis (free for most sites)
+• BigQuery export: export raw event data for custom SQL analysis (free for most sites)

-• Custom dimensions and metrics - track anything specific to your business that isn't covered by default reports
+• Custom dimensions and metrics: track anything specific to your business that isn't covered by default reports

 This is where the Wix visitor analytics vs Google Analytics gap becomes obvious.
 Wix gives you a summary.
 GA4 gives you the raw material to answer almost any question about your audience.

-Wix Analytics Vs. Google Analytics: Comparative Overview
+Wix Analytics vs Google Analytics: At-a-Glance Comparison

 Ease of Use